 When on the foot, it most often occurs on the upper surface.

 These have no color and may resemble a person’s flesh.
-As a result of this, when they occur on the foot, doctors may misdiagnose them as less aggressive conditions.
+As a result, when they occur on the foot, doctors may misdiagnose them as less aggressive conditions.

 Many people have moles, and most moles are harmless.